 In addition, science-based projects are eligible to receive up to $5,000 in additional funds for a community engagement supplement.
 For more information about the community engagement supplement opportunity, please see the guidelines for application below.

+Proposals for laboratory and/or field research will be accepted.
 All Pilot Grant funds must be spent domestically.
 If a project has components outside of the United States, those components cannot be funded through this grant.
+Proposals may support the re-submission of previously submitted/un-funded NIEHS applications.
+The EHSRC is not authorized by NIEHS to fund pilot projects that meet the definition of clinical trials.

 Current Deadline